eCommerce

 Bitrix handles the storefront and checkout, but does not become the only source of truth.
 The catalog comes from 1C, orders and events are distributed across systems through a bus, and AI and external channels connect via API, without direct integrations inside the monolith.

-Built-in two-way exchange with 1C via CommerceML 2.x
+Two-way exchange with 1C via CommerceML 2.x

 products, prices, stock, orders and counterparties sync without building a separate connector